Writing Guidelines

 Your prompt can be 100-200 words.
 Be sure to read the prompts already on our site to ensure yours is unique.

 If you are a Poet In Class, please be sure to submit your writing prompt no later than November 1.
-If you are not participating in the Poet In Class program, contact Sarah prior to writing your prompt.
+If you are not participating in the Poet In Class program, contact Salima prior to writing your prompt.

 Dive In & One-Liner